SteveHH72/SteveHH72/README.md

 - 👋 Hi, I’m @SteveHH72 / I work as an IT Administrator
-- 👀 I’m interested in Windows / Linux
+- 👀 I’m interested in Windows / Linux / Z/OS / Docker / Ansible / Shell Scripting
 - 🌱 I’m currently learning Python, Working with Linux, Hacking & Security, LPIC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me... with PM ;-) <br>